sukanya-arunkumar/capstoneProject/README.md

 Springboard Capstone Project
 ----------------------------

-Springboard Capstone Project for introduction to Data Science Course
+Springboard Capstone Project for The Introduction to Data Science Course

 Problem
 -------

-The goal of this project is to analyze taxi fare logs to be able to predict a trip's fare knowing the pickup location, the drop off location, the date and the time of the ride.
-In addition to that, we could compare the yellow taxi fares to the green taxi fares and see how or if the limitations of the green taxi affect their fares.
+The purpose of this project is to analyze taxi fare logs and provide actionable results to the companies.
+I will create models that predict a trip's fare based on the taxis pickup location, the drop off location, the date and the time of the ride.
+In addition to that, I am going to compare the yellow taxi and the green taxi companies.
+The green taxis have limitations in their operations and I want to see how it affects their fares.
 It would also be interesting to check the fare changes compared to certain events (subway strikes, holidays, new private taxi companies like uber or lyft, weekdays vs weekends)

 Client
 ------

-The analysis would allow Taxi companies to predict how fares would change considering uncontrolled events
+The analysis that I am providing would allow Taxi companies to predict their fares

 Data
 ----